stubbsda/diaplexis/README.md

 is however sufficiently large that users should redirect the standard output to a disk file for post-execution study.
 The source code contains OpenMP directives that are active when a C++ compiler with support for OpenMP is used for the compilation, assumed to be compatible with the OpenMP 3.1 standard.
-Both of the branches of the Diaplexis library are documented using [Doxygen](https://www.doxygen.nl/), for which there is a configuration file <code>docs.config</code> in the relevant directory that can be modified as needed.
+Both of the branches of the Diaplexis library are documented using [Doxygen](https://www.doxygen.nl/), for which there is a pair of configuration files, <code>docs-monophyllon.config</code> and <code>docs-polyphyllon.config</code>, in the
+<code>documentation</code> directory which can be modified if desired.
+It is however sufficient to use the
+command <code>doxygen docs-polyphyllon.config</code> for example to create a set of HTML documents that will be installed in the <code>documentation/polyphyllon</code> directory.

 For any questions, comments or suggestions, please contact <info@synarmosma.org>